raulmabe/tfg_app/README.md

 # A Pet Adoption App

 _Production-ready application developed with Flutter, using BLoC as state management pattern.
-Moreover, its backend uses GraphQL and MongoDB_
+Moreover, this application connects with an independent back-end that uses GraphQL and MongoDB._

 ## Motivation